hansenjohnson/live_glider/README.md

 * Add links to the deployment page on Mark's website and OTN
 * Look into adding links to specific pitch track records for each detection
 * Add some diagnostics (i.e. latest ctd data, latest kml data, latest detections, ...)
+* Play around with clustering options for species detections